All-Ireland final: Kevin McStay’s guide to the likely Dublin starting team

 Other players used in this Championship

-Paddy Andrews (St Brigid’s), Bernard Brogan (St Oliver Plunkett’s ER), Seán Bugler (St Oliver Plunkett’s ER), Evan Comerford (Ballymun Kickhams), Diarmuid Connolly (St Vincents), Cormac Costello (Whitehall Colmcille), Darren Gavin (Lucan Sarsfields), Eric Lowndes (St Peregrines), Eoin Murchan (Na Fianna), Robert McDaid (Ballyboden St Enda’s), Andrew McGowan (Kilmacud Crokes), Philip McMahon (Ballymun Kickhams), Rory O’Carroll (Kilmacud Crokes), Peadar Ó Cofaigh Byrne (Cuala), Cian O’Connor (Kilmacud Crokes), Eoghan O’Gara (Templeogue Synge Street), Cian O’Sullivan (Kilmacud Crokes)
+Paddy Andrews (St Brigid’s), Bernard Brogan (St Oliver Plunkett’s ER), Seán Bugler (St Oliver Plunkett’s ER), Evan Comerford (Ballymun Kickhams), Diarmuid Connolly (St Vincents), Cormac Costello (Whitehall Colmcille), Darren Gavin (Lucan Sarsfields), Eric Lowndes (St Peregrines), Eoin Murchan (Na Fianna), Robert McDaid (Ballyboden St Enda’s), Andrew McGowan (Kilmacud Crokes), Philip McMahon (Ballymun Kickhams), Kevin McManamon (St Jude's), Rory O’Carroll (Kilmacud Crokes), Peadar Ó Cofaigh Byrne (Cuala), Cian O’Connor (Kilmacud Crokes), Eoghan O’Gara (Templeogue Synge Street), Cian O’Sullivan (Kilmacud Crokes), Paddy Small (Ballymun Kickhams).

 Management